LLMs Cannot Reliably Identify and Reason About Security Vulnerabilities (Yet?): A Comprehensive Evaluation, Framework

-\descr{Observations.} While in the vast majority of cases the answer and reasoning for the tested LLMs align, every LLM presents cases where it provides the correct reasoning but this leads to a wrong answer (as shown in Figure~\ref{fig:cor-inc}), similarly, we find cases where an LLM provides the right answer but its reasoning or root cause is not correct (as shown under `codechat-bison (1st Response)' in Figure~\ref{fig:output-inconsistency}).
+\descr{Observations.} While in the vast majority of cases the answer and reasoning for the tested LLMs align, every LLM presents cases where it provides the correct reasoning but this leads to a wrong answer (as shown in Figure~\ref{fig:cor-inc}).
+Similarly, we find cases where an LLM provides the right answer but its reasoning or root cause is not correct (as shown under `codechat-bison (1st Response)' in Figure~\ref{fig:output-inconsistency}).
 We also find that Google's PaLM2 models have overall lower reasoning rate as they do not explain their decisions in many cases, while GPT models show comparatively higher reasoning rates, especially `gpt-4' and `codellama34b' provide a reason for every answer.
-Our results cast doubts on the reasoning capabilities of current LLMs, indicating that in many cases their answers may not be backed by thorough and correct reasoning.
+Our findings suggest that, in certain cases, current LLMs’ responses might not fully rely on faithful and accurate reasoning.